Maze-101/Maze-101/README.md

 **`Digital Craftsman`**

-I'm a third-year CS student at Capital University, a Linux and mathematics enthusiast, and a son of a lovely mother.
+I'm a third-year CS student at Capital University, a Linux and mathematics enthusiast, and a son of a lovely father.

 ---